patriciohuang/syncpro/README.md

 - **User Links:** Add web links (URLs) in your profiles for easy access to related websites.
 - **Responsive Design:** The application is responsive, supporting various devices including desktop and mobile.

+### How to Run:

+####Prerequisites:
+Before you can run Syncpro, make sure you have the following prerequisites installed on your computer:

+- **Python**: Syncpro is built using Python.
+If you don't have Python installed, you can download it from Python's official website.

+- **Git**: To clone the repository, you need Git.
+If you don't have Git installed, you can download it from Git's official website.

+1. Clone this repository to your computer.
+2. Install the required dependencies with `pip install -r requirements.txt`.
+3. Run the Flask application by executing `python app.py` in your terminal.
+4. Run the syncpro by executing `python -m flask --debug run` in your terminal.

 ### Author: